 - Acting bossy or wanting to be in control

 - Spending a lot of time on their phones or hanging out with friends

 Challenging Behaviors That Are Not Typical or Healthy

-- Self-injury or causing harm to others
+- Self-harm or causing psychical harm to others

 - Aggressive actions like choking, biting, hitting and throwing

 - Explosive disruptions in the classroom or making threats

 - Consistently not responding to directions of higher authority and showing general noncompliance